HanSunUCLA/Machine_Learning_Review/ML_Review.md

 ### Deal with Overfitting

-Ways to detect: training/testing split
+Ways to detect: training/testing split; large model weights in linear models can indicate that model is overfitted

 - Model-wise: 1) use regularization models: reduce variance by applying feature selection models, LASSO and Ridge (apply L1, L2 regularizer), random forest; 2) use k-fold cross validation; 3) apply ensemble models, Bagging, Boosting, a soft-max layer
 - Data-wise: add more data which can be explained by VC-dimension;